scijava/roi-model/primitives.rst

     (optionally).
 Also useful to reduce to 2D (which can be a cuboid for a single plane).
     Non-aligned shapes inherit/implement the aligned forms.
+    Shrink and grow: move polygons along surface normals for meshes.
+    For other shapes, this will require recalculation of the geometry.

+    Add triangle as special case of polygon, which can be a special case of mesh?

+    Meshes: Need to be able to triangulate if higher order polygons are possible.

 .. index::
     Points